 2You can get pregnant on your period.

 Dr. Mark Trolice of the IVF Center in Orlando, Florida explains to HG that it is possible to get pregnant on your period.
 He says that the only time conceiving during your period is impossible is if “a woman has clockwork regular menstrual cycles; irregular cycles can result in misinterpretation of when and if you are ovulating.
 Also, spotting at the time of ovulation can be normal, therefore intercourse at this time can potentially result in a pregnancy.”
 So if you don’t want to get preggo, use protection during period sex if you’re not on birth control.

 3Whatever you use is your choice.

-Nguyen agrees.
+Dr. Nguyen agrees.
 She tells us, “Women should use whatever they feel comfortable with for menstrual hygiene: cups, tampons, or pads.
 One method isn’t any better.”
-A lot of women were raised being afraid of using tampons because of toxic shock syndrome, but you really don’t have to be.
-Nguyen says:
+A lot of women were raised to be afraid of tampons because of toxic shock syndrome, but you really don’t have to be.